peter1591/hearthstone-ai/README.md

 ### Simulation Engine
 * There's no HearthStone simulation engine written in C++, so I decided to write one.
+* Header-only implementation.
+No need to compile anything!
 * Written in C++14/C++17.
   * Need gcc 7.0+ or Visual Studio 2017 Preview 2.1+ to compile.
   * Heavily use template programming.